-Students can add and drop courses within the open Registration Period before courses begin.
+Students can freely add and drop courses themselves within the open Registration Period before courses begin.
 After the first day of class, students must submit a Petition to Add or Drop a Class form.
-If you are considering adjusting your schedule by adding or dropping, contact the TMC Online office at email@example.com.
+If you are considering adjusting your schedule by adding or dropping, contact the TMC Online office at firstname.lastname@example.org.

 Audit students who withdraw from classes before course materials have been received are eligible for a full tuition refund.
 There are no tuition refunds for Audit Enrollments after they have received either access to their course home page or a DVD lecture set.

 Bills will be processed and sent on the 20th of the month following the end of registration.
 Payments are due on the 10th of the month following the month of billing.
 If a student has not paid in full within 1 day of the payment due date, his/her account will be disabled.
 This means that he/she will no longer be able to access course materials or homepages and will be stopped from any future registration.
 Full account privileges will be restored upon payment.
 If a student continues to neglect payment, standard delinquent account policies will apply.